Fix Chevy Hood that Won’t Stay Up

 - Chevy hood won’t stay up,

-- Hood stays open for a few seconds then shuts
+- The hood stays open for a few seconds, then shuts.

 - Hood closes automatically

 What you will need

 - Flat Screwdriver

 - Open the hood of your Chevrolet.
 The hood latch release is located under the dashboard on the driver’s side.